+An integrated investment plan is a special form of a local zoning and development plan adopted by a relevant local government body at the request of an investor.
+Most importantly, the entry into force of an integrated investment plan causes the loss of biding force of local zoning and development plans of their parts relating to the area covered by the integrated investment plan.
 Except for a few types of development listed in the Building Law Act, planning permission is required before any development takes place.
 Development means building, as well as rebuilding, increasing the height of a building, renovation, or demolition.

-Under Polish law, construction work may only be commenced once a final decision granting a building permit has been issued.
+Apart from a number of exceptions provided for in Polish law, construction work may only be commenced once a final decision granting a building permit has been issued.
 Development must conform to the local zoning and development plan for the area where the property is situated.

 The designation of property and its use appears in the local zoning and development plans.
-These plans are available to the public in the local authority's real estate department.
+These plans are available to the public in the local authority's real estate department or through various public websites.
 Anyone can view the plans and obtain confirmation of the designation of a particular site.